Aliskiren/ amlodipine/ hydrochlorothiazide

 - Diabetes patients - Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Although rare, a component of aliskiren/amlodipine/hydrochlorothiazide (amlodipine) has been known to increase chest pain and increase the risk of a heart attack, especially in patients with severe heart disease.

-- Lab tests, including blood pressure, kidney function, and blood electrolyte levels, may be performed while you use aliskiren/amlodipine/hydrochlorothiazide.
+- Lab tests may be performed while you use aliskiren/amlodipine/hydrochlorothiazide.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use aliskiren/amlodipine/hydrochlorothiazide with caution in the ELDERLY; they may be more sensitive to its effects.